Meshcapade/SMPL_blender_addon/README.md

+# About
+This addon is an extension of the [SMPL-X Blender addon](https://gitlab.tuebingen.mpg.de/jtesch/smplx_blender_addon) created by Joachim Tesch and owned by the Max Planck Institute for Intelligent Systems.
+Meshcapade has licensed the SMPL model and its updates (including SMPL+H, SMPL-X and STAR) from Max Planck Institute, and is making this extension of the blender add-on available for commercial users who have an active license for the SMPL Model.

+For acadmemic uses, please visit: https://gitlab.tuebingen.mpg.de/jtesch/smplx_blender_addon.
+Or contact us at support@meshcapade.com

 # SMPL-X and Meshcape Utilities Blender Add-on

 This add-on allows you to add [SMPL-X](https://smpl-x.is.tue.mpg.de) skinned meshes to your current Blender scene.
 Each imported SMPL-X mesh consists of a shape specific rig, as well as shape keys (blend shapes) for shape, expression and pose correctives.